opf/openproject/docs/user/text-formatting/README.md

 - **commit by hash:** `commit:f30e13e4`
 - **To a source file in the repository**: `source:"some/file"`

+To avoid processing these items, preceed them with a bang `!` character such as `!#12` will prevent linking to a work package with ID 12.

 ### Autocompletion for work packages and users